mjmacgregor/dataviz-project-template/README.md

 ## Data

-The data I propose to visualize for my project is ...
+The data I propose to visualize for my project comes from the [Consumer Behavior and Shopping Habits Dataset](https://www.kaggle.com/datasets/zeesolver/consumer-behavior-and-shopping-habits-dataset/data).

 ## Questions & Tasks